FN-FAL113/cs2-server-picker/README.md

-# CSGO Server Picker
+# Counter Strike 2 Server Picker
 A lightweight cs go server picker for windows.
 All regions are included for freedom of selection!
+Previously developed for CS:GO but is now for CS2!

 ## Download
 ### [Releases](https://github.com/FN-FAL113/csgo-server-picker/releases)